erichelgeson/BlueSCSI-Updater/README.md

 ### Q: Getting `Cannot open DFU device 1eaf:0003 found on devnum 9 (LIBUSB_ERROR_NOT_SUPPORTED)`

-A: You will need to tell windows to use the correct driver by using Zadig and switching the Maple device to libusb.
+A: You may need to tell windows to use the correct driver by using [Zadig](https://zadig.akeo.ie/) and switching the Maple device to `libusb-win32`.

 # Utilites Used